plone/plone.app.toolbar/README.rst

 Also all options of Constructor can be passed along with this options.

 ``show``
-    If set to true immidiatly show overlay.
+    If set to true immediately show overlay.

 ``hide``
-    If set to true immidiatly hide overlay.
+    If set to true immediately hide overlay.

 $.fn.ploneOverlay.defaultModalTemplate